kolbyn24/Notes/03 - Content/Reverse Port Forwards.md

 PS C:\> iwr -Uri http://10.10.5.120/a iwr : Unable to connect to the remote server
 ```

+You don't need to be a local admin to create reverse port forwards on high ports.

 The syntax for the `rportfwd` command is `rportfwd [bind port] [forward host] [forward port]`.
 On the workstation (forward host and port should point to your payload on the team server):